SchmidtDSE/plastics-interventions-doc/reduce_packaging.md

 ## Assumptions

 - There is a known percent of polystyrene used in packaging ($\%_{packaging-PS}$).
+- There is a known percent of packaging which is single use ($\%_{packaging-SU}$).
 - The reduction is linear from 2024 to configurable end date (default of 2050).
 - The change in consumption to the change in waste generation is subject to lifecycle distribution delays.
-- The lifecycle duration for polystyrene is the same as the larger packaging consumption sector.
+- The lifecycle duration for polystyrene and single use packaging is the same as the larger packaging consumption sector.

 \medskip
 <br>